-- H. GThe faculty of every department or other unit shall, for the guidance of new instructors and the mutual understanding of all, discuss regularly the practice and standards of the department or unit in the assessment of student performance, including academic expectations and the awarding of letter grades. - H. Every eampus-unit shall have a policy on grade appeals, which may set a campus wide procedure or may delegate it to individual academic units.
-All campus policies must include the requirement that grade appeals must be submitted within one year from the end of the term in which the grade was entered. - J. I.Retention of Grade Records and Graded Materials - a.
-To the extent feasible, the exams, papers, projects, and other material upon which a grade is based, and which were not returned to the student, shall be retained by the instructor or in a university data base for a minimum of one year. - b.
-Instructors shall retain their own grade books and summary grade records for a minimum of five years. - c.
+- 1. To the extent feasible, the exams, papers, projects, and other material upon which a grade is based, and which were not returned to the student, shall be retained by the instructor or in a university data base for a minimum of one year. - 2.
+Instructors shall retain their own grade books and summary grade records for a minimum of five years. - 3.
 This policy addresses academic appointees' responsibility only and does not address whether and to what extent campus administrators should retain written or electronic records relating to student grades.